The Architecture of our Wines

 “Our intention is to make wines that will one day be considered among the finest available.”

 Such humility.
 Turns out, that when you source some of the finest fruit in the state and put it in cutting edge barrels and use traditional techniques used by industry icons, you stand at least a decent chance of producing some pretty nice wines.
-Not to flaunt our media supporters, but being named Wine & Spirits’ Top 100 Winery in the World, Wine Spectator’s Rising Star and Cult Winery Wine Enthusiast we suppose gives us some claim to the notion that our wines taste great.
+Not to flaunt our media supporters, but being named to Wine Spectator’s Top 100 and a Rising Star, Wine & Spirits’ Top 100 Winery in the World, and Wine Enthusiast Cult Winery we suppose gives us some claim to the notion that our wines taste great.
 We try awful hard.

 So how did we get there?